 The killing of George Floyd sparks a resurgence of the Black Lives Matter movement; experimental vaccines for COVID-19 are announced earlier than expected.

 Entering its second century, the Columbia Mailman School continues building a healthy and just world, announcing a new Health Policy and Management course focused on health leaders of color who are largely absent from history books.

 COVID-19 variants complicate reopening efforts; nations cautiously reopen as more and more are vaccinated.

 A Century of Building a Healthy and Just World

-We mark this moment with highlights about our global and local impact.
+Columbia University Mailman School of Public Health has been building a healthy and just world since 1922.
 Narrated by Columbia Mailman School graduate Brian Lehrer, MPH ‘96, host of WNYC’s award-winning “The Brian Lehrer Show.”